Cessationism versus Continuationism regarding the charismatic gifts

 The key implication of the principle is that interpretations and applications of the Scriptures do not have the same authority as the Scriptures themselves; hence, the leaders in the Church are subject to correction by the Scriptures.
 Sola Scriptura, however, does not ignore Christian history and tradition when seeking to understand the Bible.
 Rather, it sees the Bible as the only final and infallible authority in matters of faith and practice.

 For principled cessationists, who reject continuationism by appealing to the principle of Sola Scriptura, the main issue is the logical relation between Sola Scriptura and the continuationist thesis.
-They contend that charismatic gifts would represent a second infallible source of authority for the Church, and we therefore cannot consistently maintain Sola Scriptura as the only infallible authority for the Church.
+They contend that charismatic gifts would represent a second infallible source of authority for the Church, and we therefore cannot consistently maintain Sola Scriptura as as a true principle.
 Rather, we would regard the authority of the Scriptures according to the principle of Prima Scriptura.

 The principle of Prima Scriptura is a principle teaching that the Scriptures are "first" or "above all" sources of divine revelation.
 Implicitly, the principle acknowledges that there are other authoritative guides in the Church, such as tradition, charismatic gifts, mystical insight, etc. Prima Scriptura is unproblematic if one does not understand other guides as infallible.
 In this weak sense of the term, Prima Scriptura and Sola Scriptura do not necessarily contradict each other.
 However, Prima Scriptura is problematic if understood in a stronger sense of the term.
 In the strong sense of the term, other authoritative guides are treated as infallible.
 The strong sense of Prima Scriptura is problematic for principled cessationists because it would contradict with Sola Scriptura.
 A principled cessationist contends that a continuationist view subscribes to the strong sense of Prima Scriptura.
 The crucial question is whether a continuationist can insist on Prima Scriptura on biblical grounds instead.